 Alternatively, natural fabrics like cotton, bamboo and linen are soft, breathable and absorbent, so they’re more effective at keeping you dry and cool on hot and humid days.
 They’re also a better option for those who have hyperhidrosis and want to conceal sweat stains.

-The Thompson Tee is a durable, absorbent, sweat proof undershirt made with 100percent premium combed cotton and natural rayon from bamboo.
-Built with patented Hydro-Shield sweat proof technology, these shirts are guaranteed to absorb and evaporate 100 percent of underarm sweat, meaning you’ll stay cool, dry and worry-free all day long.
+The Thompson Tee is a durable, absorbent, sweat proof undershirt made with 100% cotton.
+Built with patented Hydro-Shield sweat proof technology, these shirts are guaranteed to absorb and evaporate underarm sweat, meaning you’ll stay cool, dry and worry-free all day long.